 How much does it cost per session?

-See price list (estimated).
+See price list (estimated for treatment by our registered nurse; physician prices are higher).
 During the consultation the price quoted may be slightly different depending on the size of the area.